plantanapp/documentation/README.md

 The quick set-up procedure is the following:

   1. Clone the repository into your folder of choice.
-  2. Navigate over to the folder in which you cloned your repository.
+  2. Navigate inside the folder of the project you cloned.
   3. Use the key combo `Shift + Right-Click` in order to bring up menu and select  'Open Powershell Window here'
-  4. Inside the new window run the command `npm-install` which will install all the necessary dependencies to run Docusaurus locally.
+  4. Inside the new window run the command `npm install` which will install all the necessary dependencies to run Docusaurus locally.
   5. After the command finishes, run the command `npm start` which will start your local server and open a new tab with the site in your browser.